usaid-cs/yesterday-i-learned/random.md

 - [Lena Söderberg](https://en.wikipedia.org/wiki/Lenna), subject of a standard test image, wants her name pronounced as if it had two Ns.
 - [We are already screwed for climate change](https://www.youtube.com/watch?v=PHdcpxmJ6vg).
 The ship has sailed.
 - Every notable mobile operating system copied [WebOS's card view](https://www.youtube.com/watch?v=ICoNag4i7WA).
-- Gmail is banned in China.
-So is Facebook, Youtube, Twitter, Instagram, and Dropbox.
-Fun fact maybe?
-[On Wikipedia, it says Wikipedia is banned](https://en.wikipedia.org/wiki/Websites_blocked_in_mainland_China).
 - [The average (American) commuter is spending nearly ten days per year commuting](https://www.takescoop.com/news/2019/08/14/inside-scoop/company-news/our-road-ahead:-scoop-raises-$60m-to-change-commutes-everywhere).
 This does not imply GDP can increase by 3% if no one commuted.
 - If "Tangam Systems" was named Tangam because that's the founder's grandmother's name, then it is structurally no different from "Bob Gaming", ["John's No Frills"](https://goo.gl/maps/kSAvpz6X11eQbE2J9), or "Grandmasoft".
 - Medium is good because [the import tool is good, and it helps other people discover your posts](https://www.wordstream.com/blog/ws/2016/07/14/medium-publishing).
 See also: [reasons why you should not publish on medium](https://hackernoon.com/why-i-quit-my-medium-membership-909909657ba): pay to post.
 Pay to read.
 Mostly, paywall.
 Information should be free, bla bla bla.
 - People from Fujian are very united.
 They have associations all over the globe, and they always help each other out.
 [It's their thing.](http://fujiancanada.org/)
 - [*Russia* is the world's second largest crude oil exporter by volume](http://www.worldstopexports.com/worlds-top-oil-exports-country/) (in 2019, $129 billion worth, 11.4%).
 (Only) half of the world's top 10 oil countries are in the middle east.
-- There are actually [nine political parties in China](https://en.wikipedia.org/wiki/List_of_political_parties_in_China), but the CCP has 99% of all voting members, and the [Constitution of China's Preamble](https://en.wikipedia.org/wiki/Constitution_of_the_People%27s_Republic_of_China) says "the Communist Party of China" [four times](http://en.people.cn/constitution/constitution.html).
-[The CCP has/had 2980 seats, while the other parties have 175 seats](https://en.wikipedia.org/wiki/13th_National_People%27s_Congress).
 - The longest-serving public servant in Hong Kong is [Mr Matthew Cheung](https://zh.wikipedia.org/wiki/%E5%BC%B5%E5%BB%BA%E5%AE%97), now (1972~2019~) the Chief Secretary for Administration, which is the most senior you can become without [being appointed by mainland China](https://en.wikipedia.org/wiki/Chief_Executive_of_Hong_Kong).
 - VLC's "compressor", actually [dynamic range compression](https://en.wikipedia.org/wiki/Dynamic_range_compression), works by reducing the max volume and min volume of some audio, reducing its dynamic range.
 Since "louder music sounds better", the availability of dynamic range compressors led to [loudness war](https://en.wikipedia.org/wiki/Loudness_war), where everyone uses automatic dynamic range compression without clipping.
 - Bankruptcy is not a get-out-of-jail-free card.
 [There are consequences](https://www.hoyes.com/blog/5-reasons-not-to-file-bankruptcy/).
 First of all, all your assets [except stuff like clothes and tools](https://www.hoyes.com/personal-bankruptcy/effects-of-claiming-bankruptcy/) must be sold to clear your existing debts.
 Second, if you earn more than what you should for 9~36 months after bankruptcy, that income goes to pay the debt.
 Third, this stays on your credit file for 14 years.